 Looking for more ‘Instagram-worthy’ spots in Paris?
+Attracting by significant Paris architecture?
 Check out our Paris Museums Guide where we share secret cafes and museums off the beaten path that will blow you away!
 Paris is a dream for architectural lovers.
-Even if you don’t necessary know much about famous architecture in Paris or famous French architects, you can still be stunned by these amazing buildings architects have gifted us.
+Even if you don’t necessarily know much about famous Paris architecture or famous French architects, you can still be stunned by these amazing buildings architects have gifted us.
 Or, take beautiful pictures in front of them to show off the most beautiful sites in Paris to your friends.
-So where exactly can you find the best architecture in Paris?
+So where exactly can you find the best Paris architecture?

 Follow us to traverse the past and the present of Paris to see these photogenic spots!